JuliaDynamics/DiscreteEvents.jl/docs/src/examples/postoffice/postoffice.md

 ## Conclusion

 Even if our process runs within predetermined bounds (queue length, customer wishes …), it seems to fluctuate wildly and to produce unpredicted effects.
-We see here the **effects of variation** in arrivals, in demands and in serving time on system performance.
+This is due to variation in arrivals, in demands and in serving time on system performance.
 In this case 10% extra capacity is not enough to provide enough buffer for variation and for customer service – even if our post clerk is the most willing person.

 Even for such a simple everyday system, we cannot say beforehand – without reality check – which throughput, waiting times, mean queue length, capacity utilization or customer satisfaction will emerge.
 Even more so for more complicated systems in production, service, projects and supply chains with multiple dependencies.

-If we had known the situation beforehand, we could have provided standby for our clerk or install an automatic stamp dispenser for cutting the short tasks … We should have done a simulation …
+If we had known the situation beforehand, we could have provided standby for our clerk or install an automatic stamp dispenser for cutting shorter tasks … We should have done a simulation before …